Xhinsoo/yelp/note.md

 Used to remember sessions/ state fullness

 http requests are standalone, doesn't know what req was made before.
 However, with cookie we can define statefullness.

+MVC: Model, view and controller.
+App is divided into 3 section. for every entity thetr is a model, which is displayed using view.
+Controller decides which view to display.